bjackman/millhouse/doc/index.rst

         Get a signal for a reporting where any of a group of CPUs were active

+   .. method:: event.cpu_wakeup():

+        Get a a DataFrame of events where a CPU was woken

+        Has a single column "cpu", reporting which CPU was woken at the time reported in the index.

    .. method:: stats.cpu_time()

         Get the amount of time each CPU spent non-idle.
 Indexed by CPU id, with